 Background: In 2014, the General Assembly chose to address the major changes occurring in our drug-abundant society: legalization of medical and recreational marijuana, massive incarceration of nonviolent drug offenders and their continuing penalization, militarization of drug control efforts in other countries, the misuse of prescription drugs, and the need for greater support for rehabilitation and recovery from addiction.
 The overture brought by five presbyteries was wide-ranging in seeking to address the perceived failures of the “war on drugs,” and to help the church develop theological and programmatic resources for a more restorative and science-based approach.

 Let us hear from you: As you read these materials, you may wonder about the differences between drug “abuse” and appropriate use and how these relate to the wholeness of the person that was the goal of Jesus healing ministries.
 What are the rights of individuals to ingest whatever substances they wish, absent harm to others?
 What is the church’s responsibility to help protect particularly children from harm and exploitation?
-A special survey has been posted to stimulate thinking and—without claiming statistical objectivity—to gather opinion and help discussion.
-You may also wish to write the Advisory Committee for Social Witness Policy at firstname.lastname@example.org.
+You may wish to write the Advisory Committee for Social Witness Policy at firstname.lastname@example.org.

 Papers and Studies